My Top 10 Paleo Snacks For Air Travel

 These are great paleo snacks for anytime and they’re prepackaged to make it easy to travel with.
 Here are some of our favorites:

 - Epic Bars (meat + dried fruit bars).
 Very Paleo and very delicious!
-You can get them on Amazon here.
+You can get them on their website or on Amazon here.
 The Bison Bacon Cranberry is my fav.

 - Bearded Brothers Energy Bars (nuts, seeds, dried fruit bars).
 Delicious, firm, moist, and really really good!
 Get them on amazon here.
 The Raspberry Lemon one is my fav.